Learn how to set up Jira Software Cloud and integrate it with other products and applications.

-To reopen a sprint, you must be a Jira Administrator or a user with the Manage Sprints permission.
+To reopen a sprint, you must be a Jira administrator or a user with the Manage Sprints project permission.
+Learn more about permissions in Jira.

 The diagram below shows you the possible flows when you're reopening sprints, depending on certain scenarios.